You must have a valid passport to exit and enter the U.S. You won't be allowed to board any international flight without a passport.

 Insecticides on international flights

 To protect public health, agriculture and the environment, the World Health Organization (WHO) requires aircraft to be sprayed with insecticide in some countries.
-Although the WHO concluded that there is no health risk, some customers may experience some discomfort.
+The WHO has concluded that there is no health risk, although some passengers may experience some discomfort.